BookingEasy/booking-easy-wp/readme.txt

 to display a month / week / day view. [in BETA testing for now!]

+**Prerequisites**
 SAGENDA WP PLUGIN 1.2.X REQUIRE PHP 5.6 or 7.x  !
 FOR YOUR OWN SAFETY DON'T USE PHP VERSION OLDER THAN 5.6 THERE IS NO SECURITY PATCH -> http://php.net/supported-versions.php

+Sagenda WP plugin require the PHP "Curl extension" to be activated on your hosting to call web services.

 =Installation=